AAAAAAidan/Simple-Library/sql/README.md

-SQL files for creating and querying the database tables.
+SQL files for setting up the database.